yalo/yalo/README.md

 - 👋 Hi, I’m @yalo
 - 👀 I’m interested in DevSecOps
-- 🌱 I’m currently working at xMigrate
+- 🌱 I’m currently working at Dhiway
 - 💞️ I’m looking to collaborate on Web 3, Blockchain, SSI, DID
 - 📫 How to reach me yalo.thomas@gmail.com